thanpolas/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 So what next?
 Enter the shadows...

 #### ShadowDOM
 ShadowDOM _is_ as cool as it sounds, and provides a DOM encapsulation within DOM.
 Whaaat?
 Essentially, nested document fragments, that are shadow-y...
 In ShadowDOM, we're observing nested DOM trees/hierarchies.
 Typically in web documents, there is one DOM.
 Think about DOM hosting DOM, which hosts more DOM.
-To look it, you'll see something like this in Chrome inspector (note `#shadow-root`):
+You'll see something like this in Chrome inspector (note `#shadow-root`, which is completely encapsulated DOM):

 {% highlight html %}
 ▾<user-profile>